 Access to Magnet and Subject Scheduling

 Access to the magnet suite is limited only to personnel designated by the UR CABIN committee on use.
 Typically, these personnel consist of the PI and or specified assistants who meet the subject at the magnet center and are present during the data collection process.

 Key-card access to the magnet suite is strictly controlled and no door should ever be propped open to allow non-approved access.

-Access to the magnet console is limited to the MR technologists or other approved operators.
+Access to the magnet console is limited to the MR technologists.

-Subject scheduling is handled by a web-based calendar system.
-Requests for time are entered and every day (by noon) a review of all requests is completed by a designated URCABIN staff member who ensures that abuses of the scheduling system (e.g., blocking out large chunks of time) are prevented.
+Subject scheduling is handled by our CABIN scheduling system.
+Requests for time are entered and every day (by noon) a review of all requests is completed by a designated UR CABIN staff member who ensures that abuses of the scheduling system (e.g., blocking out large chunks of time) are prevented.
 Since billing of hours on the magnet is strictly enforced by a login system, any scheduled hours will be billed regardless of whether the user is present.
 Cancellations must be made in a timely fashion.
 Cancellations that are not made in a timely fashion or misuse of the cancellation policy will result in billing penalties.